 The National Association of Testing Authorities together with Australian Institute of Occupational Hygienists are partnering to highlight the importance of measurement integrity for Respirable Crystalline Silica to support improved confidence in decisions affecting workplace safety.

-16th November, Sydney – National Association of Testing Authorities (NATA) today confirmed it’s partnering with Australian Institute of Occupational Hygienists (AIOH) on awareness around the measurement and identified challenges with exposure to Respirable Crystalline Silica (RCS) in the workplace.
+16th November, 2021, Sydney – National Association of Testing Authorities (NATA) today confirmed it’s partnering with the Australian Institute of Occupational Hygienists (AIOH) on awareness around the measurement and identified challenges with exposure to Respirable Crystalline Silica (RCS) in the workplace.

 Both NATA and AIOH are focused on ensuring RCS exposure measurements are conducted with integrity and that the results provide meaningful conclusions for appropriate interpretation to protect workers against the potentially damaging lung diseases caused by RCS.

-The national authority for laboratory accreditation in Australia, NATA, has extensive network of subject matter experts that have worked on a paper which helps to drive awareness of these issues, particularly around lowering the legislated limit of exposure for shifts, when applying the Brief and Scala model of exposure standard adjustment.
+The national authority for laboratory accreditation in Australia, NATA, has an extensive network of subject matter experts that have worked on a paper which helps to drive awareness of these issues, particularly around lowering the legislated limit of exposure for shifts, when applying the Brief and Scala model of exposure standard adjustment.

-Currently legislated Workplace Exposure Standards are fundamental to this, and the exposure standard is expressed as a Time Weighted Average (TWA) breathing zone concentration and the current value is specified as TWA-WES of 0.05mg/m3.
+Currently legislated Workplace Exposure Standards (WES) are fundamental to this, and the exposure standard is expressed as a Time Weighted Average (TWA) breathing zone concentration and the current value is specified as TWA-WES of 0.05mg/m3.

 The accuracy and reliability of RCS exposure assessment is dependent on both the sampling and analytical components.
 Listed below are some of the factors contributing to errors and uncertainties of the sampling component of RCS exposure assessment, which include: